Gap raises profit forecast, dividend

-Aug 22 Gap Inc on Thursday reported a higher second-quarter profit, helped by the sales gains at its namesake and Old Navy chains and online, leading the clothing retailer to raise its full year profit forecast and dividend.
+Gap Inc (GPS.N) on Thursday reported a higher second-quarter profit, helped by the sales gains at its namesake and Old Navy chains and online, leading the clothing retailer to raise its full year profit forecast and dividend.

 As previously reported by Gap, the company's sales rose 8.1 percent to $3.87 billion, while comparable sales rose 5 percent.